roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 Each deviation is then classified as follows:

 “x” : deviation is excluded because it is unexpectedly high - normally because of carb absorbtion.
 All deviations when there is COB are excluded until such time as the COB drops to zero (carbs are fully absorbed) and deviations go negative once again.
-This is appropriate to eliminate the impact of rising BG due to carb absorption from sensitivity calculations and not falsely attribute it to insulin resistance.
+This is intended to eliminate the impact of rising BG due to carb absorption from sensitivity calculations and not falsely attribute it to insulin resistance.
 Deviations may also be excluded because of an unexplained high deviation (site failure, etc).

 “+” : deviation was above what was expected (i.e. actual BG > estimated BG)